 It is important to carefully consider potential scenarios where ADR could be helpful and the type of ADR that will work best for you and the other party in those scenarios.
 Specify which type of ADR you will use in which scenarios.

-For example clauses, review a helpful resource compiled by JAMS, found here.
+For recommended contract clauses and examples, review a helpful resource compiled by JAMS, found here.

 Most business-related contracts can benefit from the inclusion of an ADR clause, but the most common types of contracts are outlined below: